SAP Customer Data Cloud (CDC): Identity, Consent, and CIAM Explained

 CEO & SAP CX Architect, Spadoom AG

 CDC is SAP’s Customer Identity and Access Management (CIAM) platform.
-It handles the front-door interactions: how customers register, log in, manage their profiles, and control their consent.
-It’s the foundation that makes personalisation trustworthy and compliance structural.
+It handles the front door: how customers register, log in, manage profiles, control consent.
+It’s the trust layer between you and your customers.
+And without trust, all the personalisation in the world just feels creepy.

 TL;DR: SAP CDC manages customer identity, authentication, consent, and profile data across all touchpoints.
 Built on four pillars — Customer Identity, Customer Consent, Customer Profile, and CIAM for B2B — it handles registration, SSO, progressive profiling, and GDPR compliance.
 It feeds identity data to SAP CDP for unification and activation.
 Typical implementation takes 6–10 weeks.